iam-j/iam-j.github.io/pages/13junkdrawer.md

 </section>

 <div class="jd-intro">
   <p>Every iPhone has a thousand screenshots.
 Most are garbage.
-A few are gold — the parking spot you took at the airport, the OTP from the bank you never quite memorized, the auto driver's address scrawled on a note your friend texted, the kid's exam result you sent your spouse and immediately lost.</p>
+A few are gold - the parking spot you took at the airport, the OTP from the bank you never quite memorized, the auto driver's address scrawled on a note your friend texted, the kid's exam result you sent your spouse and immediately lost.</p>
   <p>The problem isn't saving them.
 Photos already does that.
 The problem is <em>finding them</em>.
 Three months later, when you actually need that prescription, you scroll through a thousand thumbnails of memes, restaurant bills, and accidental lock-screens, and you still can't find it.</p>
-  <p>So I built <strong>Junk Drawer</strong> — a parallel index over your Screenshots album that runs entirely on your device.
+  <p>So I built <strong>Junk Drawer</strong> - a parallel index over your Screenshots album that runs entirely on your device.
 Share a screenshot to it (or let it auto-import) and it does the work: OCRs the text, classifies what it is, writes a one-line summary, and pulls out the bits you'll actually act on.</p>
   <p>No account.
 No cloud.
 No analytics.
-Built by one person, on a Mac mini in Hyderabad, because nothing else solved my own pile.</p>
+Built by one person, because nothing else solved my own pile.</p>
 </div>

 <section class="jd-feature">
   <div class="jd-feature-text">
     <span class="jd-feature-eyebrow">The Drawer</span>
     <h2>Everything you've thrown in, in <em>one drawer.</em></h2>
-    <p>The home screen is the drawer itself — every screenshot you've fed it, in capture-date order.
+    <p>The home screen is the drawer itself - every screenshot you've fed it, in capture-date order.
 Filter by kind from the chip strip on top: receipts, prescriptions, tickets, contacts, payments, more.
 A small accent dot tells you which screenshots are still being analyzed.
 No fake completeness.</p>
     <p>Tap any thumbnail for the full picture: the OCR text, the AI's one-line summary, the structured fields, every entity pill.
 Long-press to enter selection mode and bulk-archive or bulk-delete.</p>
   </div>
   <div class="jd-feature-visual">